Alexander Mies

-Alexander Mies (born 25 June 1992) is a German racing driver currently competing in the TCR International Series, TCR Thailand Touring Car Championship and the VLN.
-Having previously competed in the BMW M235i Racing Cup Belgium and German Slalom Championship amongst others.
+Alexander Mies (born 25 June 1992) is a German racing driver who has competed in the TCR International Series, TCR Thailand and the Nürburgring Langstrecken-Serie.
+He is the overall 2016 VLN Series champion.

+He is the younger brother of Audi factory driver and three-time Nürburgring 24 Hours winner Christopher Mies.

 Racing career

-Mies began his career in 2000 in Karting, he raced there until 2007.
-Switching to the German Slalom Championship in 2009, finishing second in the Junior standings that year.
-In 2010 his switched to the German Veranstaltergemeinschaft Langstreckenpokal Nürburgring series, he has won the SP3 class twice at the 24 Hours of Nürburgring in 2011 and 2013, also winning the VLN Junior Trophy in 2013.
+Mies began his career in 2000 as a kart racer.
+In 2009, he joined the German Slalom Championship, finishing second in the Junior standings that year.
+In 2010, he joined the Nürburgring Langstrecken-Serie, going on to win the SP3 class twice at the Nürburgring 24 Hours event in 2011 and 2013, as well as winning the NLS Junior Trophy in 2013.
 He also raced in the Belgium BMW M235i Racing Cup in 2015, finishing 8th in the championship standings.
-For 2016 he switched to the all new 2016 TCR Thailand Touring Car Championship.
+In 2016, he competed in the TCR Thailand Touring Car Championship.

-In August 2016 it was announced that he would race in the TCR International Series, driving a SEAT León Cup Racer for Kratingdaeng Racing Team.
+In August 2016, it was announced that Mies would race in the TCR International Series, driving a SEAT León Cup Racer for Kratingdaeng Racing Team.